zstyblik/grafana.org/source/blog/2015-03-30-Grafana-2-Beta1.md

 ![](http://docs.grafana.org/img/v2/dashlist_starred.png)

 There is one new panel in Grafana v2.0 and that is the `Dashboard list` panel.
-This panel can show the current signed in user's starred dashboards or dashboards based on a custom searchbased on search strings or tags.
+This panel can show the current signed in user's starred dashboards or dashboards based on a custom search (keyword or tags).

 ### Data Source proxy & admin views

 Data sources in Grafana v2.0 are NOT defined in a config file but added through the UI.
-The backend can also handle proxying data source metric requests which meens that it is a lot easier to get started using Grafana with Graphite or OpenTSDB without having to spend time with nginx CORS (Cross origin resource sharing) work arounds.
+The backend can also handle proxying data source metric requests which means that it is a lot easier to get started using Grafana with Graphite or OpenTSDB without having to spend time with nginx CORS (Cross origin resource sharing) work arounds.

 > **Note** For InfluxDB users: The data source proxy feature will